localgovdrupal/localgov_directories/README.md

 ### Manage display of directory channel - maps

-The localgov_directories_location module provides an extra psuedo-field to help with the display of entires on a map by embedding the 'embed_map' display of the 'localgov_directory_channel' view.
+The localgov_directories_location module provides an extra psuedo-field to help with the display of entries on a map by embedding the 'embed_map' display of the 'localgov_directory_channel' view.

 - "Directory map": display a map of directory entries which have locations.